Obstetrics & Gynecology (OB-GYN)

 - Advocate for the patient and family.

 Genetic counseling seeks to give you information you need to make informed decisions about your health.
-Our genetic counselor will help you understand complex genetic information and the options available for genetic testing.
-From the explanation of test results to providing an initial emotional and psychosocial assessment, our genetic counselor will be there with you to navigate the complexity of genetic disorders.
+The genetic counselor will help you understand complex genetic information and the options available for genetic testing.
+From the explanation of test results to providing an initial emotional and psychosocial assessment, the genetic counselor will be there with you to navigate the complexity of genetic disorders.

 Talk to your primary care provider to determine if meeting with a genetic counselor is right for you.
 If so, your primary care provider will arrange a referral.